etiennedevaux/warksar/README.md

 ### Responsive Design

 The site is based on the Bootstrap breakpoints, testing has been conducted against each of these.
+The following test record shows the logical transition from 4k desktop screens to small mobile devices, that may be in portrait or landscape orientation.

 #### Extra Extra Large (XXL) >= 1400px